 Focuses on the racial, cultural, educational, economic, and political development of Latino Americans in the United States.
+Offered as needed.

-HST262 Women in U.S. History
+HST262 Women in U.S. History 3 class hrs/wk, 3 cr.

 Studies the transformation of the role of women in American society.
 Offered as needed.